 top of page

-James 1:22-24 begins with a comparison word, “but.”
-To understand what comes after this word we must consider what comes before it.
-We have to take a look at the first part of the comparison so we can understand the importance of the second component of the comparison.
+James 1:22-24 begins with a comparison word, but.
+To understand what comes after this word we must consider what went before it.
+We have to take a look at the first part of the comparison so we can understand the importance of the second part.

-First, James securely establishes our very existence as people of faith and followers of Jesus (disciples) in the will of and the outworking of His word.
-Of his own will he brought us forth by the word of truth, that we should be a kind of first fruits of his creatures (1:18).
+First, James securely establishes our very existence as people of faith and followers of Jesus (disciples) in the will and outworking of His Word.
+Of his own will he brought us forth by the word of truth, that we should be a kind of firstfruits of his creatures (1:18).

-Christian, you are a product of God’s word.
-Remember when Jesus asked Peter, on the occasion of the departure of many people from following him, “Will you leave also?”
-Peter said, “To whom would we go?
-You alone have the words of life.”
-God’s word, taught and embodied by Christ, is the source of spiritual life for all who put their faith in Him.
+Christian, you are a product of God’s Word.
+Remember when Jesus asked the twelve, on the occasion of many people departing from following Him, “'Do you want to go away as well?'
+Peter said, 'To whom shall we go?
+You have the words of eternal life'” (John 6:67-68).
+God’s Word, taught and embodied by Christ, is the source of spiritual life for all who put their faith in Him.

-We live by the word.
-We also are saved by the word.
-Therefore, put away all filthiness and rampant wickedness and receive with meekness the implanted word, which is able to save your souls (1:21).
-Picture this, a man’s heart fails, its electrical mechanism that controls its ability to beat is worn out and dies.
-Doctors implant a pacemaker device that sends a regular electrical stimulus to his heart muscle causing it to beat and allowing him to live.
-God has planted His word in the dead heart of sinners giving them new spiritual life and life eternal.
-But, just as the man with the pacemaker must make lifestyle changes that cooperate and do not oppose the working of the pacemaker (in order for him to live) so also the believer must make lifestyle changes that cooperate with and do not oppose the word of God within him.
+We live by the Word.
+We also are saved by the Word.
+"Therefore put away all filthiness and rampant wickedness and receive with meekness the implanted word, which is able to save your souls" (1:21).
+Picture this: a man’s heart fails, the electrical mechanism that controls its ability to beat is worn out and dies.
+Doctors implant a pacemaker device that sends a regular electrical stimulus to his heart muscle causing it to beat, allowing him to live.
+God has planted His Word in the dead hearts of sinners, giving them new spiritual life and life eternal.
+But, just as the man with the pacemaker must make lifestyle changes that cooperate and do not oppose the working of the pacemaker (in order for him to live), so also the believer must make lifestyle changes that cooperate with and do not oppose the Word of God within him.

-That leads us to the “but” of verse twenty-two.
-Instead of the old life, where we might have heard the word and ignored it, or heard the word and forgot it, or heard the word and disobeyed it, now that it is planted in us and is our source of life and salvation, we are under necessary obligation to move beyond merely believing God’s word to enacting God’s word in our lives.
+That leads us to the but of verse twenty-two.
+Instead of the old life where we might have heard the Word and ignored it, or heard the Word and forgotten it, or heard the Word and disobeyed it, now that it's planted in us and is our source of life and salvation, we are obligated to move beyond merely believing God’s Word to enacting God’s Word in our lives.
 The beauty we see in the mirror of grace must become the beauty others see in our lives.
-In good times and bad, in joys and in sorrows, in temptations and trials, in adversity and freedom, those to whom the word gives life must persevere in the word, not just believing but doing what God says, and we will be “blessed in our doing.”
+In good times and bad, in joys and sorrows, in temptations and trials, in adversity and freedom, those to whom the Word gives life must persevere in the Word.
+By not just believing but doing what God says, we will be “blessed in [our] doing” (1:25).

 Recent Posts